TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 #### Declare the language

-It is best practice to explicitly declare the language immediately after the opening tilde marks, so that neither the syntax highlighter nor the next editor must guess.
+It is best practice to explicitly declare the language immediately after the opening backticks, so that neither the syntax highlighter nor the next editor must guess.

+If a language has both a long and short form that markdown will accept, for example `javascript` will also be accepted as `js`, and `plaintext` will also be accepted as `txt`, the long form should be used.

 #### No extraneous characters